Arizona’s Mud Turtles

 Arizona mud turtle, Kinosternon arizonense

 The Arizona mud turtle has a yellowish-brown carapace and a yellow plastron.
 It reaches about 6 inches in length.
 The neck and throat are yellow or cream, and the neck has small tubercles.
-It is limited to south-central Arizona and extreme north-central Mexico.
 It is diurnal, but becomes more nocturnal during the summer monsoon season.
 Favorite prey items of the Arizona mud turtle are tadpoles, frogs, and toads, but it also eats invertebrates.
-The Arizona mud turtle is limited in Arizona to the south-central part of the state, on the Tohono O’odham Nation.
+The Arizona mud turtle is limited to south-central Arizona and extreme north-central Mexico.

 Yellow mud turtle, Kinosternon flavescens